weiyuancheng931107/PD2_final_project/musicgenreclassifier/src/main/java/com/musicapp/MusicApp.md

 ## Overview

-The `MusicNotation` class draws four lines of sheet with treble clef notation
+The `MusicNotation` class draws four lines of sheet with treble clef notation.

 ### Constructor